-My names Duncan Catterall, I’m a filmmaker and animator with over 13 years of experience and head up production company DC Film & Animation Ltd. Whilst I do make animations, commercials and other digital content, a huge part of my life is spent making music videos alongside some amazing crew.
+My name is Duncan Catterall, I’m a filmmaker and animator with over 14 years of professional experience and head up production company DC Film & Animation Ltd. Much of my work involves making motion graphics, animations, commercials and other digital content.
+I also occationally music videos alongside some amazing crew and have cult following as a alternative music video director.
+Outside of this work I am a trustee and co-found of charity Help Close By.

 Photo: Jamie Kidd